avan06/PS4CheaterNeo/README.md

 Determines whether to make the calculation result of `Floating(float, double) completely exact` in query window, there can be `0.0001 difference` in the old mechanism. `Default enabled`.
 (0.9.7.5)
 - `FloatingSimpleValueExponents`:
 Determine the `exponents value of the simple value of floating`. this option value is used in the query window when SimpleValues for floating point numbers is enabled.
 Cheat Engine is set to 11 (2 to the 11th power = 2^11 = plus or minus 2048). `Default value is 11`.
 (0.9.7.3)
-- `SectionViewFullRowSelect`:
+- `FullRowSelect`:
 Determine whether to enable the `FullRowSelect` feature in the `SectionView` of the Query window. `Default disabled`.
 (0.9.9.1)
-- `SectionViewDetectHiddenSection`:
+- `DetectHiddenSection`:
 Determine whether to enable automatic detection of hidden sections.
 This is currently an experimental feature. `Default disabled`.
 (0.9.9.7)
 - `DetectHiddenSectionStartFromTheEnd`:
 Determine whether to enable detecting hidden sections starting from the end address of the last section. `Default disabled`.
 (1.0.2.4)
 - `LastHiddenSectionLengthHex`:
 Specify the Hex length of the last hidden section.
-This only takes effect when `SectionViewDetectHiddenSection` is enabled. `Default value is 0x40000000`.
+This only takes effect when `DetectHiddenSection` is enabled. `Default value is 0x40000000`.
 (0.9.9.7)
 - `HiddenSectionStartAtPreviousEnd`:
 Determine whether to enable the starting address of the Hidden Section to be the end address of the previous section.
 If not enabled, the starting address will be the end address of the previous section plus 1. `Default enable`.
 (0.9.9.9)
 - `WriteHiddenSectionConf`: